-From 1996-2013, the number of adult grizzly bears observed annually fluctuated around a mean of 258 (range 136-365) with no discernable trend over time.
+From 1996-2013, the number of adult grizzly bears observed by hunters annually fluctuated around a mean of 258 (range 136-365) with no discernable trend over time.
 Similarly, the number of cubs observed annually fluctuated around a mean of 67 (range 36-111) with no noticeable trend over time.
-Since 2013 the average number of adult grizzlies observed per year has risen to 535 and cubs to 146 in 2022.
-Standardizing by hunter day, we can see that there has been a clear increase in grizzly bears observed since 2013 (Figure 11) with current observations almost doubling the numbers seen prior to 2013.
+Since 2013 the average number of adult grizzlies observed per year has risen to 465 and cubs to 119.
+Standardizing per hunter day, we can see that there has been a clear increase in grizzly bears observed since 2013 (Figure 11) with current observations almost doubling the numbers seen prior to 2013.
+A LOESS (locally estimated scatterplot smoothing) regression was added to better visualize past and current trends by smoothing the data and we reiterate that it should not be used to infer future populations as the tails are susceptible to variation.
 It is unknown whether this increase in the number of observed bears is a result of actual increases in the population or if this is a behavioural change influencing encounter rates between clients and bears.

+Figure 10.
+Total numbers of grizzly bears seen per hunter day calculated from observations submitted by non-resident and non-resident alien hunters throughout the Mackenzie Mountains from 1991-2021.

+There have been attempts to estimate bear populations in the Mackenzie Mountains (Miller et al., 1982; SARC, 2017; Weaver, 2006), usually in small select study areas and with many intervening years between estimates; precluding any assessment of trend.
+In 2017 ENR conducted a pilot hair snagging project in an area along the Canol Trail, in the southwestern Sahtú, which operated out of the ECC check station at Mile 222.
+From late June to late August 2017, 86 hair snagging stations were set up and monitored every two weeks over a 7,000 km2 grid (Figure 12).

 Figure 11.
-Total numbers of grizzly bears seen per hunter day calculated from observations submitted by non-resident and non-resident alien hunters throughout the Mackenzie Mountains from 1991-2022.

-There have been few attempts to estimate bear populations in the Mackenzie Mountains (Miller et al. 1982, SARC 2017, Weaver 2006), usually in small select study areas and with many intervening years between estimates; precluding any assessment of trend.
-In 2017 ECC conducted a pilot hair snagging project in an area along the Canol Trail, in the southwestern Sahtú, which operated out of the ECC check station at Mile 222.
-From late June to late August 2017, 86 hair snagging stations were set up and monitored every two weeks over a 7,000 km grid (Figure 12).

-Figure 12.
-Overview of 2017 grizzly bear hair snagging pilot project.
-Hair snagging posts were spaced 9 km apart over a 7,000 km grid at the southwestern portion of the Canol Trail and monitored between mid-June to mid-August 2017.
+Overview of 2017 Grizzly bear hair snagging pilot project.
+Hair snagging posts were spaced 9 km apart over a 7,000 km2 grid at the southwestern portion of the Canol Trail and monitored between mid-June to mid-August 2017.

 The number of posts visited by grizzly bears ranged from 16-27 per session, an average 24% visitation rate.
 Bear hair samples (n=1,533) were submitted to Wildlife Genetics International for genetic analyses.
 Genotyping was carried out on up to eight samples per active post.
 There was a high (77%) success rate of DNA extraction, likely due to a short sampling interval and little rain.
-The DNA analysis identified 91 different individual grizzly bears (35 males and 56 females) at the posts and preliminary analysis of these data estimate between 92 and 154 bears in the study area (mean = 119) or a density of between 13-22 bears per 1,000 km (K. Chan unpublished data) which is in the same range as densities found in Miller et al. (1982) and Weaver (2006).
+The DNA analysis identified 91 different individual grizzly bears (35 males and 56 females) at the posts and preliminary analysis of these data estimate between 92 and 154 bears in the study area (mean = 119) or a density of between 13-22 bears per 1,000 km2 (K. Chan unpublished data) which is in the same range as densities found in Miller et al. (1982) and Weaver (2006).

-There are currently no plans to extend the study to other areas.
+There are currently no plans to extend the study to other areas or to revisit determine a population trend since 2017.